All About Networking and What It Really Means

 Networking is a huge part on how you will gain more gigs, more work, and it basically equates to you getting your pay check.
 It can be very hard for a lot of people getting the hang of it.
 But it’s not as easy as just throwing your business card in someone’s face, (please don’t ever do this!) it’s so much more than that.
-You have to make a connection with a person!
+You have to make a sincere connection with a person!

 - Volunteer at film festivals.

-- If the Crew is going out for drinks after something you worked on – GO OUT WITH THEM. (no – this doesn’t mean you have to drink)
+- If the Crew is going out for drinks after something you worked on – GO OUT WITH THEM.
+(No – this doesn’t mean you have to drink)

 - Is a short film you worked on having a screening?
 GO!